postgrespro/shardman/readme.md

 postgres, shardman everywhere (on `nodes`).

-By default, provision.yml assumes that this repo (shardman) is cloned to contrib/shardman directory of Postgres source tree with REL\_11\_STABLE.patch applied.
+By default, provision.yml assumes that this repo (shardman) is cloned to contrib/shardman directory of patched Postgres source tree (with REL\_11\_STABLE_40dde829070d.patch applied).
 This can be altered to use repository with patched PG instead; see all.yml.

 Then
 ```